orion-services/cooperative-editor/docs/docker.md

 </settings>
 ```

-E-mail configuration:
+E-mail configuration (optional):

-The current implementation of the Cooperative Editor uses a Gmail account to send e-mail.
-Thus, configure it in the 'wildfly/standalone.xml' file in the below code.
+The current implementation of the Cooperative Editor can optionally use a Gmail
+account to send e-mail.
+Thus, configure it on the 'wildfly/standalone.xml' file
+as in the example below:

 ```xml
 <mail-session name="java:/CooperativeEditorEmail" jndi-name="java:/CooperativeEditorEmail" from="gmail">